 Most similar to Litoria balatus and Litoria quiritatus.
 Its distribution may overlap slightly with Litoria balatus around the Scenic Rim region of Queensland, but it can be distinguished by having a more robust build, and males with a very dark yellowish black vocal sac when deflated and dirty yellow or brown when inflated versus black wheen inflated or deflated.
 Its distribution abuts Litoria quiritatus in northern NSW but it can be distinguished by having males with a very dark yellowish black vocal sac when deflated and dirty yellow or brown when inflated versus bright yellow wheen inflated or deflated.
 Looks somewhat similar to Litoria ewingii, Litoria jervisiensis, Litoria rubella, and Litoria verreauxii in its distribution.
 It can be distinguished from all of these species except Litoria rubella by a lack of bright colours in the armpits or back of the thighs, while Litoria rubella lacks the wide, brown longitudinal stripe along the middle of its back and has a more robust body.

 Found along the coast of northeastern NSW from around Taree to at least as far north as the NSW-Queensland border.
 This species has also been introduced int Lord Howe Island.

 FrogID is a national citizen science project that is helping us learn more about what is happening to Australia’s frogs.
 Download the FrogID app and you can discover which frogs live around you and help us count Australia's frogs!Download Today

-Eggs are laid in temporary ponds and sink to the bottom of the water as a single layer.
-Tadpoles can reach a total length of up to 5.5 cm, and are grey-brown or gold-brown in colour.
-They usually rest near the surface of shallow sections of water bodies, and take around two months to develop into frogs.
+Eggs are laid in temporary ponds.
+Tadpoles can reach a total length of up to 5.5 cm, are grey-brown or gold-brown in colour and take around two months to develop into frogs.
 Breeds during spring to summer after heavy rain.